BBischof/visa_free/README.md

 ## Style Choices

 We chose primary colors because the number of necessary colors was small.
-We expanded the `origin` axis and scaled other axes to reasonably provide room for the corresponding numbers of nodes.
+We scaled the axes based on the number of nodes corresponding to that target/continent combination.

 ## Interactions for more information